woenel/prpcmblmts/README.md

 - [ ] Eloquent relationship*
 - [ ] Composer installer

 *This would really take time to do and finish, if you'd like to help, I would gladly appreciate.
-Let's help our fellow Filipino programmers to ease their development.
+Bayanihan, fellow Filipino programmers!

 ## Instructions (Migration and seeding)
 1. First, [Download](https://github.com/woenel/prpcmblmts/archive/master.zip), extract and paste the `database` folder inside your Laravel project.